 You can help yourself to our more frequently used archives and collections in the study hall.
 These have been made available in various forms: photocopies or on micro-film or index cards.
 Here you will find important sources for your genealogy research, such as registers of baptism, marriage and funerals, certificates of citizenship, obituary cards and statements of succession.
 Many of these imprints, drawings and photo collections of Maastricht are included in the study hall for your reference.

-For all material in the self-service area in the study hall, you can make photocopies or prints using the machinery available.
+For all material in the self-service area in the study hall, you can make scans using the machinery available.
 Our colleagues will gladly help you with the use of the equipment.
 For original archives, it is not always possible to make scans.
 This is usually due to the physical state (age), size or shape of the document.
 Generally speaking, it is not possible to make scans of the following:

-- archiefstukken op perkament en/of zegels
+- archiefstukken op perkament en/of zegels;

-- cards, imprints and drawings
+- cards, imprints and drawings;

 If you have any doubts, please ask one of our study hall colleagues if scanning is permitted.
 If you have a (digital) camera with you, you can ask permission to take a photo (without flash) of the archive you wish to copy.
 Also, it is advisable to bring your own USB-stick (or external hard drive) on which you can save your scans.
 This may save you some costs.
 USB-sticks can also be bought in our study hall.